ipikuka/remark-flexible-paragraphs/README.md

 ## When should I use this?

 This plugin is useful if you want to **add a custom paragraph** in markdown, _with alignment support, custom class name, custom classifications, and also additional properties_.
-This plugin also give an option to wrap the paragraph with a container. **You can easily center or align the paragraphs with the `remark-flexible-paragraphs` plugin.**
+This plugin also give an option to wrap the paragraph with a container. **You can easily center or align the paragraphs with the `remark-flexible-paragraphs`.**

 ## Installation